Written By Unknown on Jumat, 28 Februari 2014 | 23.06

 Ireland drew 1-1 with England at Wembley Stadium last year, when Frank Lampard stuck to cancel out Shane Long's opener.

-Picamoles dropped for disrespecting referee
+Louis Picamoles dropped for clash against Scotland

 France coach Philippe Saint-Andre has dropped no. 8 Louis Picamoles from his squad to face Scotland next weekend because he showed a lack of respect towards Irish referee Alain Rolland during Friday's loss to Wales.